Akshay-Hegde/capp-cache/README.md

    onLoadDone: "document.dispatchEvent(new Event('ready'));"
 }
 ```
-If you have to use `DOMContentLoaded` directly (for example, you use a library that relies on this event) you can override the event.
-See [Overriding `DomContentLoaded` firing too early with `data-cc-override-domcontentloaded` attribute] the default behavior of `DOMContentLoaded`.
+If you have to use `DOMContentLoaded` directly (for example, you use a library that relies on this event) you can [override](#overriding-domcontentloaded-firing-too-early-with-data-cc-override-domcontentloaded-attribute) the default event.

 - Secondary resources that are declared by your app need to use CappCache as well.
 For example, font `src` declared in your CSS file.
 **Workaround**: one option is to inline the resource as base64 encoded [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
 There are [online](https://dopiaza.org/tools/datauri/index.php) tools for that, or you can use a bundler such as Webpack [url-loader](https://github.com/webpack-contrib/url-loader)